khanchi97/Smvdu-Algos/README.rst

   an issue or if you need any help then feel free to ping us in gitter channel.And if you want to give some suggestion related to this project,we can discuss in our channel.

 **Complexities of various Search & Sort Algos:**

- * To get a better understanding of the best,average and worst case complexities of various search and sort algos,take a look at the following image And to understand what is BIG O Complexity, read the following blog:
+ * To get a better understanding of the best,average and worst case complexities of various search and sort algos,take a look at the following image and to understand what is BIG O Complexity, read the following blog:
-   The Beginner's guide to Big O Complexity- https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/
+   `The Beginner's guide to Big O Complexity <https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation>`_

 **Happy Coding!**